MaxAndersson/yhl18cmt/AlexanderAssignment1.md

 #### Idempotency
 To make our code always have the same result, regardless of how many repetitions.

-It should be the same
+It should be the same from one or multiple requests.

 #### Mutable vs Immutable Infrastructure

 #### Configuration Management vs. Orchestration

 #### Procedural vs Declarative
+Procedural, is when we define a step by step process on how to achieve our desired end state.

+Declarative, we define the end state we want to reach and let the software be responsible for figuring out how to reach the desired end state.
 #### Git Submodule

 #### Ansible